nareshhkumar512/microsoft_adcs_cert/README.md

 ## Pre-Requisites:

  1. Ansible v2.9 or above
- 2. requests_ntlm python package should be installed and available in ansible control machine.
+ 2.  requests_kerberos,krbcontext python package should be installed and available in ansible control machine.
 Use below command if the package is not avaialble.\
-        `pip install requests_ntlm`
+        `pip install requests_kerberos krbcontext`
  3. CA server should be reachable from Ansible controller and 'https' webservices should be enabled and available.
+ 4. Valid Kerberos ticket TGT must be already avaliable in the controller machine by running the kinit command.

 ## Steps to install: